Kgiabou/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

-The purpose of this project assignement is to combine, transform, clean and construct a tidy dataset.
+The purpose of this project assignement is to combine, transform, clean and construct a tidy dataset from specific data.
+It is not general to apply to different forms of data.

-# The run_analysis.R script does the following:
+ The run_analysis.R script does the following:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.